Sample pages (PDF)

 Adding and subtracting integers is presented through two main models: (1) movements along the number line and (2) positive and negative counters.
 With the help of these models, students should not only learn the shortcuts, or “rules,” for adding and subtracting integers, but also understand why these shortcuts work.

 Next, we study the distance between two integers.
-This can be found by taking the absolute value of their difference: the distance between x and y is | x − y |.
-Students learn to use this formula to find distances between integers, and they also compare the result the formula gives to the answer they get by logical thinking.
+While you can find this by calculating the difference of two numbers x and y, there is a more general formula that works even if you don't know which of x or y is the greater number: the distance between x and y is | x − y | (the absolute value of their difference).
+Students learn to use this formula to find distances between integers, and practice the concept in several real-life situations.

 The PDF version of this book can be filled in on a computer, phone, or tablet, using the annotation tools found in many PDF apps.
 See more.